shakfu/buildpy/README.md

-# pybuild - python builds python
+# pybuild - a bunch of python builders

+This project contains several python builders from source (3 using python) and another in development using golang.

+## python builds python

 3 ways of building python from source using python: